harness/developer-hub/docs/feature-flags/ff-sdks/client-sdks/java-script-sdk-references.md

 To initialize the JavaScript SDK, you need to:

 1. Add your Client SDK key to connect to your Harness Environment.
-2. Add a target that you want to Evaluate against a Feature Flag.
+2. Add a target that you want to evaluate against a Feature Flag.
 3. (Optional) Configure the SDK.
 4. Complete the initialization with the SDK using the client SDK Key, target, and Configuration parameters you set.